PiotrJander/sik-achtung-die-kurve/README.md

-empty player name also gets events; but can't join a game immediately after getting client message, enqueue events from game when new player join during game; they get all events when player inactive for 2 secs, disconnect; can check it periodically; need to log last access time
+immediately after getting client message, enqueue events from game when new player join during game; they get all events

-    but snake keep moving
-when new player joins, check if client name taken yet if greater session_id, disconnect and connect if smaller, ignore method readyForGame: all players have pressed an arrow (non-empty name), and more than one register time at start of frame so that frame takes 2 secs
+when new player joins, check if client name taken yet